COSIMA/cosima-recipes/paper/paper.md

 always practical to distribute or mirror in full.
-However, beyond the initial data-loading step, which usually occurs early in each recipe, the analysis workflows are generally applicable to most operational ocean--sea ice model outputs that can be loaded with xarray [@hoyer2017xarray].
+However, beyond the initial data-loading step, which usually occurs early in each recipe, the analysis workflows are generally applicable to most operational ocean--sea ice model outputs that can be loaded with Xarray [@hoyer2017xarray].

 Thus, the structure is valuable beyond the immediate COSIMA context.
 Many research communities maintain model output on shared infrastructure and face the same
 challenge: turning expert tacit knowledge into examples that newcomers can adapt.
-The Cookbook offers a model for how a scientific collaboration can capture that knowledge in version-controlled notebooks, publish it as a living resource, and continuously improve it through community contribution.
+The Cookbook offers a model for how a scientific collaboration can capture that knowledge in version-controlled notebooks, publish it as a living open resource online, and continuously improve it through community contribution.

 # Educational Design and Experience of Use